Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Why do eggs make you tired?
 Eggs make you tired because they are high in tryptophan, which is an amino acid that produces hormones such as serotonin and melatonin.
 Both of these hormones tell your body to relax and that it’s time to sleep.
 Also, eggs are high in protein, and protein can take longer to digest, making you feel lethargic.

 If you’ve managed to identify why you are getting tired and sluggish when eating eggs, there are several solutions for you.

-In this article, I will explore all the possible reasons you are getting tired from consuming eggs and how to prevent these symptoms from arising so that you can continue to include eggs into your diet.
+Below, I will explain all the reasons you get tired from consuming eggs and how to prevent it.

 3 Reasons Why Eggs Can Make You Tired And Lethargic